 - This means that we participate in all denominational pastoral gatherings as they are designed for our professional development for the Be in Christ context.

-- This means that we culture curiosity within the leadership of our congregations.
+- This means that we culture curiosity within the leadership of our congregations and are not threatened by new ideas.